“Thank you, friend,” Maya said, patting Tricon’s long neck.

 “You’ll know if one of them takes to you,” Maya answered.

-A reddish male peeked out at her from under his nursemaid’s arm and then returned to hiding.
-A cream fellow and greenish brown female were too busy wrestling to notice Chantal, but a dark green female waddled to meet her halfway.
-As they reached each other, the Yekaran sniffed at the hem of Chantal’s skirt.
+The reddish dragonling peeked out at her from under his nursemaid’s arm and then returned to hiding.
+A cream and greenish brown pair were too busy wrestling to notice her, but a dark green tyke waddled to meet her.
+As they reached each other, the Yekaran sniffed at the hem of her skirt.

 “Hello,” said Chantal.

 The Yekaran cocked her head to the side, considering Chantal with amber eyes.
-She blinked and reared up to sit on her haunches.
+Chantal giggled.
+The dragonling looked so wise and confused at the same time, like it understood her utterly but couldn’t quite decide what she meant.
+It blinked and reared up to sit on its haunches, startling Chantal into taking a step back.
 The dragon trilled and regarded Chantal again, eye to eye, before issuing a questioning squeak.

 “I’m Chantal,” she answered.
 “It’s very nice to meet you.”

-The hatchling extended her muzzle.
-Chantal reached out and caressed the hatchling’s nose before tickling under her chin.
+The hatchling extended its blunt muzzle.
+Chantal wondered if rounded features and proportionally large eyes were a universal constant for babies as she reached out and caressed the hatchling’s nose before tickling under its chin.
 Overexcited, the baby wobbled and only managed to keep from falling by flailing too large wings.

-“Hello, Roggsha,” said Chantal.
+“Hello, Roggsha.”
+Chantal knelt down and scratched the tiny Yekaran along the jaw.
 “Would you like to be my Yekaran companion?”

-“That’s a question best left to her parents,” Maya said.
+“That’s a question best left to her parents,” Maya said as she joined them.

 “I thought she was an orphan.”